 - get really specific about what you will be blogging about on your site, and

 - find the group of people who would be interested in your specific topic.

-Start by making a list of the biggest niche topics you can think of (like beauty), then slowly keep narrowing down into smaller subtopics (like DIY makeup, organic skincare, or natural hair).
+Start by making a list of the biggest niche topics you can think of (like business), then slowly keep narrowing down into smaller subtopics (like budgeting, saving, or working from home).

 In order to monetize your blog, you must target a smaller audience with specialized interests.
 The more specific you get, the better you can address the unique needs of that group and the better you can speak their language.

 Then you will become the expert or “go-to” person on that specific topic.